souvik-077/LLM-RESEARCHES/README.md

 the original research direction I'm building toward.

-Every entry follows the same structure: **Objective → Methodology → Results → Conclusion → My Own Analysis**, so the reasoning behind each step is traceable, not just the conclusions.
+Every entry follows the same structure: **Objective → Methodology → Results → Conclusion → Personal Reflection**, so the reasoning behind each step is traceable, not just the conclusions.

 ---